mpampols/full-stack-open-pokedex/README.md

-# Full Stack open CI/CD
+# Full Stack open CI/CD by mpampols

 This repository is used for the CI/CD module of the Full stack open course